-Under regulation 12.2 the Disciplinary Committee shares with the Legal Services Committee the power to withdraw status as an accredited legal services firm or authorised individual or to disqualify an individual from holding the status of Head of Legal Practice or Head of Finance and Administration or from being a principal of, or employed by, any licensed firm.
+Under regulation 12.2 the Disciplinary Committee shares with the Probate Committee the power to withdraw status as an accredited probate firm or authorised individual or to disqualify an individual from holding the status of Head of Legal Practice or Head of Finance and Administration or from being a principal of, or employed by, any licensed firm.

 Appeals against decisions of the Disciplinary Committee are made to the Appeal Tribunal.
-This is the General Regulatory Chamber of the First-tier Tribunal, which is the independent public body established under the Tribunals, Courts and Enforcement Act 2007 for hearing appeals.
-Such appeals will be subject to the Tribunal Procedure (First-tier Tribunal) (General Regulatory Chamber) Rules 2009 (SI 2009/1976).
-Parties should note in particular the time limit (28 days from when the notice of the Disciplinary Committee's decision was sent to the affected party, subject to a discretionary power to extend or shorten the time limit) and the requirements for a notice of appeal imposed by those Rules.
+This is currently the ICAEW's Appeal Committee.
+From a date to be announced, the Appeal Tribunal will be the General Regulatory Chamber of the First-tier Tribunal.
+This is the independent public body established under the Tribunals, Courts and Enforcement Act 2007 with responsibility for hearing appeals and such appeals will be subject to the Tribunal Procedure (First-tier Tribunal) (General Regulatory Chamber) Rules 2009.

+Parties affected by decisions of the Disciplinary Committee will be notified in writing of the appropriate appeal process at the time notice of the decision of the Disciplinary Committee is sent.